PBS Kids Logo

 Meaning and History

-PBS Kids was launched in 1993 as an initiative of its own Ready to Learn project, open to facilitate access to educational programs for children from low-income families.
+PBS Kids was launched in 1993 as an initiative of the Ready to Learn project, designed to facilitate access to educational programs for children from low-income families.
 In 1994, the authors combined the programs into a PTV block and added a new P-Pals badge.
-It collected animated characters in PBS network logos, which represented educational materials from their fantasy world of PTV Park.
+It collected animated characters in PBS network logos, representing educational materials from PTV Park’s fantasy world.

 In 1999, the Public Broadcasting Service reopened PBS Kids, including several broadcasts and video programs under a common brand.
-They were intended for children from three to eight years old.
+The programs were intended for children aged 3 to 8.
 The children’s channel worked in this format for six years.
-Then in 2000, Bookworm Bunch was added to it – a Saturday block that aired in the morning.
+Then, in 2000, Bookworm Bunch was added to a Saturday morning block.
 In 2004, PBS Kids Go!
-Programs appeared, aimed at senior school age.
+Programs appeared to be aimed at children in senior school.

 In 2005, the network closed, giving way to commercial cable and satellite channels.
 For a long time, the children’s TV service existed separately and was part of a package of various streaming players.
 Its final relaunch took place in the winter of 2017 across multiple platforms.
-Every major update brought its logo.
-There were five of them in total.
+Every major update brought its logo, five of them in total.

 What is PBS Kids?